anytizer/LRCScroll.lmms/README.md

-# README

-Running as a standalone application:
+# As a standalone application:

 ```
 mkdir build